-As a runner you probably know the many of the benefits you get from pounding the pavement--improved sleep, increased cardiovascular fitness, reduced stress, improved mood, and increased bone health.
+As a runner you already know the many of the benefits you get from pounding the pavement--improved sleep, increased cardiovascular fitness, reduced stress, improved mood, and increased bone health.
 According to the Mayo Clinic, if you run at least 75 minutes a week you will have met the requirement for aerobic activity.

 Although great for your overall health, running can take a toll on your feet.
 While some foot problems in runners are fairly minor (blisters, corns, and calluses) many foot injuries will need more immediate attention so the problem doesn't worsen.